Tibial Plateau Leveling Osteotomy (TPLO) Homecare Instructions

 Dehiscence: This is when the edges of the incision begin to separate.
 If you notice the incision beginning to open up, contact our office immediately.

 Please see separate instructions .
-He/She should be wearing this collar at ALL times if she/he is wearing one at the time of release from our hospital.
-This will prevent him/her from licking, chewing, or scratching at the incision site.
-If you notice that she/he will not eat or drink with the collar on, you may remove it during eating and drinking times as long as he/she is supervised.
+They should be wearing this collar at ALL times if they are wearing one at the time of release from our hospital.
+This will prevent them from licking, chewing, or scratching at the incision site.
+If you notice that they will not eat or drink with the collar on, you may remove it during eating and drinking times as long as they are supervised.
 The collar should be replaced immediately after.

 Please see separate instructions.
 We began this therapy today and will instruct you on what to continue at home.